taka-wang/edge-command/rest.md

 ### 2.10 Import requests

 **TODO**
-This API should be modified to load file (filename required).
+:heavy_exclamation_mark: This API should be modified to load file (filename required).

 |params       |description            |In            |type          |range                  |example     |required          |
 |:------------|:----------------------|:-------------|:-------------|:----------------------|:-----------|:-----------------|